 Please click this link to see the BSB Professional Statement for Barristers, including the required competencies you should expect to achieve and demonstrate during your pupillage.

-Crown Office Chambers is committed to equality of opportunity and to diversity amongst its staff, members, pupils and mini-pupils.
-Chambers maintains and follows a written statement on Equality & Diversity and reasonable adjustments.
-For more information please see the Diversity Policy & Data page.
+Chambers maintains and follows a written statement on Equality & Diversity and we make reasonable adjustments to assist candidates through recruitment.
+For more information, please see the Diversity Policy & Data page.

 We hope that this page, along with other pages on our website, answers any questions you may have about pupillage with us.
-If you have any further questions please contact the Pupillage Secretary at pupillage@crownofficechambers.com.
+If you have any further questions, please contact the Pupillage Secretary at pupillage@crownofficechambers.com.